Steal Like An Artist Book Summary: 10 Things Nobody Told You

 “What is originality?
 Undetected plagiarism.” – William Ralph Inge

-The writer Jonathan Lethem has said that when people call something “original,” nine out of ten times they just don’t know the references or the original sources involved.
+Jonathan Lethem once said that when people call something “original,” it’s usually because they don’t know where the idea came from or what inspired it.

-Some people find this idea depressing, but it fills me with hope.
-As the French writer, André Gide put it, “Everything that needs to be said has already been saying.
+Some people might find this concept disappointing, but for me, it’s uplifting.
+André Gide captured it well: “Everything that needs to be said has already been said.
 But, since no one was listening, everything must be said again.”

 Copy your heroes